allanice001/slactorbot/README.md

 # Todo

 * More slack options
-* Handle restarting crashes actors
+* Handle restarting crashes in actors
 * Make it a pip package
 * Needs tests